papertrail/remote_syslog/README.md

      - exclude this
      - \d+ things

-### Prefixing log lines with a fixed string
+### Prepending a string to log messages

-Some log management services route log messages based on the presence of a UUID in the log message.
-Use log_prefix to prepend such a string to every log message before sending.
+Use `prepend` to prepend a string to every log message before transmitting.
+The string is prepended to the log message body, as if it occurred at the start of every log file line.

+Examples:

+    prepend: important:

+or:

-    log_prefix: cafebabe-1024-4096-badd-1234abcd1234
+    prepend: cafebabe-1024-4096-badd-1234abcd1234

 ## Reporting bugs